bunnybunnybun/TacOS/README.md

  - Improve the way notifications are handled
  - Add a polkit authentification agent
  - And SO MUCH MORE :) :)

+## For Siege reviewers:
+This is a continuation of last weeks project.
+The main changes made since then are:
+ - Replaced the fall theme with a new Halloween theme.
+ - Created a logout menu.
+ - Added a taco jumpscare.
+ - Lost of minor tweaks and bugfixes.

 ## How to install
 First of all, to anyone who has come to review/demo this, you don't need to install it, just watch the video.
 That being said, if you really want to install it (or if I forget how lol), heres how: